 - Crossword Puzzle: Adam Onions and Sewell Head both have subscriptions to a high-end crossword magazine that "scorned newspaper distribution.
 The publishers set an entrance exam for the subscription list, charging on a sliding scale, lower price for higher grades."
 The smug Onions pays £1,000 a year for the privilege of being counted a subscriber.
 Head gets his for free.

-- Different World, Different Movies: The Elaborate Underground Base contains books, music and technology from the Alternate History it's originated from — such as the novelisation of 2001: A Space Odyssey by Stanley Kubrick and Ray Bradbury; however, this serves to weaken the perspective of those inside it and get them to accept its reality.
+- Different World, Different Movies: The Elaborate Underground Base contains books, music and technology from the Alternate History it's originated from — such as the novelisation of Two Thousand One A Space Odyssey by Stanley Kubrick and Ray Bradbury; however, this serves to weaken the perspective of those inside it and get them to accept its reality.
 At one point, Jeperson begins to think he's going senile because of it.

 - Disco Dan: Both Richard Jeperson and Swellhead, in different ways; Richard, in his 'groovy' seventies gear, is completely behind the times — however, he's cheerfully accepted it and is comfortable in his niche.
 Swellhead is also behind the times — he holds all pop music since about 1973 in contempt, which comes back to haunt him — but one of the reasons he's doing what he's doing is to force everyone to like what he likes.